mvs-org/new-frontiers/Readme_upgrades.md

 in a block and send them to new-frontiers.

 ###### Transaction order
-Because of the Genefinance algorithm, the order of transactions matter.
+Because of existing and ongoing projects, the order of transactions must be preserved.
-The sequential iteration over the transactions of each block will ensure this.
+It is up to the custodian to ensure this at this moment.

 ###### Pre-run to determine prefunds
 Certain accounts will need to be prefunded in order for this mechanism to work.